julzaza/wildwitchherbs/_posts/2025-07-07-smoke-cleansing-folk-magic.md

 Before incense came in neat little bundles, it was a fistful of bitter leaves, cracked resin, and whatever could be burned in a dish over coals.

-From Balkan death rites to South American protection spells, **smoke has always been more than perfume**.
-It was language.
+From Balkan death rites to South American protection spells, smoke has always been more than perfume. **It was language.
 Offering.
 Defense.
-Invitation.
+Invitation.**

 If you’re unsure whether your ritual counts as smoke cleansing or something else entirely, read **[Smoke Cleansing vs. Smudging](/smoke-cleansing-vs-smudging/)**.
 It explains the cultural differences with clarity and respect, so your practice stays rooted in your own lineage and land.

+Avoid dangerous and sometimes deadly mistakes when working with smoke: make sure you read **[Herbs You Should Never Burn in Ritual](/never-burn-herbs/)**.

 ---